Taro-Hayashi/KillerWhale/rightside/5_ADD.md

 Place the bottom place on the back side of the ADD unit, and thread the long black M2 screw through the hole on the other side of the wheel encoder.
 ![](../img/add/IMG_5005.jpg)
+Secure the long black screw with the short M2 spacer.
-Secure the short black screws with long M2 spacers on both sides of the long black screw.
+Then secure the short black screwas on both sides with long spacers.
 ![](../img/add/IMG_5010.jpg)
 Insert the wheel in the encoder, place the protective acrylic plate and secure it with M2 screws.
 ![](../img/add/IMG_5014.jpg)